appupgrade-dev/docs/faq.md

 <img alt="Create Project-Empty Screen" src="https://raw.githubusercontent.com/appupgrade-dev/docs/main/images/x-api-key.png"/>

+### What if we need for both Android & iOS, do I need to create separate versions?

+Yes if you want to use App Upgrade for both your Android and iOE apps.
+Integrate App Upgrade with both of your apps and then create separate versions for both the apps.
+One for the Android and one for iOS.

 > If you have any question not mentioned here.
 Feel free to raise a question here.
 [Ask a question](https://docs.google.com/forms/d/e/1FAIpQLSfPuhUU39SY_0sYNQAvXlj7Da2YN-6bQYj7LXFoRC2zrqTSjA/viewform?usp=sf_link)